aceinnolab/Inkycal/New-version-planning.md

 ## E-Paper files (epd7in5/epd7in5b)
 * Optimise values for displaying images by modifying some values when converting image to data
+* Merge calibration module with epd7in5 and epd7in5b
+* Create function to calibrate the screen much faster by omitting conversion

 ## Settings file
 * Add option to switch between the monthly and weekly view